-Avista's Post Falls Hydroelectric Development (HED) has been generating low-cost renewable energy since 1906.
-To ensure the legacy of this valuable resource, we are restoring the dam on the south channel on the Spokane River in Post Falls, Idaho, beginning in spring 2014 with construction expected to be completed in December 2014.
+Avista's Post Falls Hydroelectric Development (HED) has been generating clean, low-cost renewable energy for over 100 years.
+To ensure the continued safe and reliable operation of this historic facility, Avista restored and upgraded the dam located on the south channel of the Spokane River in Post Falls, Idaho.
+The work began in spring 2014 and the dam was operational on February 26, 2016.

 Post Falls HED